Cavenfish/CO_Project/README.md

 xyz: string
         A string pointing to an xyz file location.
 swap: list
-	Indecies of the atoms being moved
+	Indices of the atoms being moved
 masses: list
 	Masses of the atoms being moved
 r: float